sustainable-computing/VPP-Contracts/README.md

 For `-N` either 10 or 100 works well.

-## Imbalance market and Online Algorithm
+## Imbalance market and Online Algorithm :car:
 This is were the bulk of the computation happens, the main program is `real_onlineAlgo.py`.
 However, as it takes a lot of parameters, it is best to use a script such as `run_realData_pilot.sh` or `run_realData_one.sh`.

 Usage: